Types of Operating System

-The problems with Batch Systems are following.
+The problems with Batch Systems are as follows −

 - Difficult to provide the desired priority.

 Time-sharing operating systems

-Time sharing is a technique which enables many people, located at various terminals, to use a particular computer system at the same time.
+Time-sharing is a technique which enables many people, located at various terminals, to use a particular computer system at the same time.
 Time-sharing or multitasking is a logical extension of multiprogramming.
 Processor's time which is shared among multiple users simultaneously is termed as time-sharing.

-Operating system uses CPU scheduling and multiprogramming to provide each user with a small portion of a time.
+The operating system uses CPU scheduling and multiprogramming to provide each user with a small portion of a time.
 Computer systems that were designed primarily as batch systems have been modified to time-sharing systems.

-Advantages of Timesharing operating systems are following
+Advantages of Timesharing operating systems are as follows −

-Provide advantage of quick response.
+- Provides the advantage of quick response.

-Avoids duplication of software.
+- Avoids duplication of software.

-Reduces CPU idle time.
+- Reduces CPU idle time.

-Disadvantages of Timesharing operating systems are following.
+Disadvantages of Time-sharing operating systems are as follows −

-Problem of reliability.
+- Problem of reliability.

-Question of security and integrity of user programs and data.
+- Question of security and integrity of user programs and data.

-Problem of data communication.
+- Problem of data communication.

 Distributed operating System

 The processors communicate with one another through various communication lines (such as high-speed buses or telephone lines).
 These are referred as loosely coupled systems or distributed systems.
 Processors in a distributed system may vary in size and function.
-These processors are referred as sites, nodes, computers and so on.
+These processors are referred as sites, nodes, computers, and so on.

-The advantages of distributed systems are following.
+The advantages of distributed systems are as follows −

-Speedup the exchange of data with one another via electronic mail.
+- Speedup the exchange of data with one another via electronic mail.

-If one site fails in a distributed system, the remaining sites can potentially continue operating.
+- If one site fails in a distributed system, the remaining sites can potentially continue operating.

-Better service to the customers.
+- Better service to the customers.

-Reduction of the load on the host computer.
+- Reduction of the load on the host computer.

-Reduction of delays in data processing.
+- Reduction of delays in data processing.

 Network operating System

-Network Operating System runs on a server and and provides server the capability to manage data, users, groups, security, applications, and other networking functions.
+A Network Operating System runs on a server and provides the server the capability to manage data, users, groups, security, applications, and other networking functions.
 The primary purpose of the network operating system is to allow shared file and printer access among multiple computers in a network, typically a local area network (LAN), a private network or to other networks.

-Centralized servers are highly stable.
+- Centralized servers are highly stable.

-Security is server managed.
+- Security is server managed.

-Remote access to servers is possible from different locations and types of systems.
+- Remote access to servers is possible from different locations and types of systems.

-High cost of buying and running a server.
+- High cost of buying and running a server.

 - Dependency on a central location for most operations.

-Regular maintenance and updates are required.
+- Regular maintenance and updates are required.

 Real Time operating System

 Real-time systems are used when there are rigid time requirements on the operation of a processor or the flow of data and real-time systems can be used as a control device in a dedicated application.
-Real-time operating system has well-defined, fixed time constraints otherwise system will fail.
-For example Scientific experiments, medical imaging systems, industrial control systems, weapon systems, robots, and home-applicance controllers, Air traffic control system etc.
+A real-time operating system must have well-defined, fixed time constraints, otherwise the system will fail.
+For example, Scientific experiments, medical imaging systems, industrial control systems, weapon systems, robots, air traffic control systems, etc.